rick-12/Blogify---A-Public-Blog-Website/README.md

  ---
 - Copy the github repository url
 - Clone to your computer
-- Open terminal and navigate to the backend directory as well as to the frontend directory of the project
+- Open terminal and navigate to the backend directory of the project
+- Open another terminal and navigate to the frontend directory of the project
 - Run the following command in each of the directories to install all the dependencies
  ```
 npm install